 Recent research, meanwhile, shows that there is indeed an impact when school hours are delayed.
 The researchers conclude that although shifting school hours has no direct effect on mood disorders, schoolchildren’s well-being improves due to less fatigue and general depression symptoms.
 In particular, students with risk factors for mental health problems, such as higher BMI, older age and more screen time, would benefit from a later start time at school.
 The possible impact on study results was not examined during this study.

-As a parent, pay attention to your child’s biological rhythms and try to be somewhat flexible.
+So, as a parent, pay attention to your child’s biological rhythms and try to be somewhat flexible.
 An adolescent child who falls asleep later and wants to sleep in is not lazy but often just really tired.
-Try to find a golden road together and teach them what happens.
+Try to find a golden mean together and teach them what happens.
 This will create understanding and with the knowledge gained, your child will be able to search for the ideal bedtime during school days himself.

 Sleep in adolescents